armstrongj862/armstrongj862.github.io/index.md

 * Lab 8

     I also enjoyed Lab 8, part 1.
-The lab was reading a file and checking if the words in there was palindromes.
+The lab was reading a file and checking if the words in there were palindromes.
 This was my first dive into learning about how to open and read files and used one of my favorite words, palindromes.